The News Philadelphians Use: Analyzing the Local Media Landscape

 Although we had input from the community on dividing Philadelphia into regions, we wanted to understand whether our categorizations had meaning to the study participants.
 Respondents were asked “What Philadelphia neighborhood do you live in?”
 We ordered their responses by region in order of how common they were.
 We only include terms mentioned by at least 10 people.
 For some parts of Philadelphia, there is a strong identity that matches our regional divisions, including South Philly / Center City, North Philly, West Philly, and Upper Northeast Philly.
 Although there was a Southwest Philly identity, there also were some in this region that identified as West Philadelphians.
 Those in Lower Northeast Philly did not consistently identify with this region and Northwest Philly was not a salient regional term.

-screenshot 2023 02 27 at 3.33.07 pm
+Screenshot 2023 02 27 at 3.33.07 PM

 Media Analysis